Abhishek6213/saucedemo-playwright/README.md

 # Automation of saucedemo using Playwright

 This project uses [Playwright](https://playwright.dev/) to Automate [SauceDemo](https://www.saucedemo.com/). <br/>
-This project [saucedemo](https://github.com/Abhishek6213/saucedemo-playwright) contains Automated test cases for the Application.
+It contains automation of 5 major test scenarios of the Application

 # Overview